 The school remains an outstanding example of an IQM Flagship School and I have no hesitation in recommending that they retain the status for the next twelve months and would also add that I would consider them to be an inspirational partner to any other schools wishing to take advantage of the high levels of their expertise and inclusive practice.

 All the future Inclusive Plans are both appropriate and sufficiently challenging.
-I would recommend, without reservation, that Sir Jonathan North Community College retains its Flagship status and be reviewed again in 12 months.
+I would recommend, without reservation, that Sir Jonathan North College retains its Flagship status and be reviewed again in 12 months.